sfence/hades_revisited/mods/hades_bushes/README.txt

-Simple_bushes is a fork from the flowers mod.
+hades_bushes is a fork from the flowers mod.
 2015 by Glünggi WTFPL
 ((Plant_Pot-Texture from xdecor mod Creative Commons Attribution-ShareAlike 4.0 International License))